 - SPRING-TENSION LEGS stow neatly forward and snap down and lock into place with ONE HAND; LEG EXTENSIONS slide and lock securely with the push of a button on any of the seven half-inch spaced locking detents

-- An INDUSTRY-EXCLUSIVE 50° of TOTAL TILT and 40° of TOTAL PAN are Controlled by a glove-friendly knurled tool-less bipod locking knob located between the extended legs, allowing easy adjustment between shots
+- Offers 50° of total tilt controlled by a glove-friendly knurled tool-less bipod locking knob located between the extended legs, allowing easy adjustment between shots

 The Magpul sling stud QD rifle bipod wins our top choice for the best overall model in this review.
 You get a mil-spec design with retractable, spring-assisted legs featuring adjustable lengths from 6.
 7″ to 10.
 0″.
 This model comes with an anodized 6061 T-6 aluminum and polymer frame, offering one-handed adjustment for easy use in the field.
 This model is a great choice for hunters, and its streamlined, low-profile look makes it suitable for Assault-style weapons.